 What if your options are limited?

 Maybe you just converted your home office into a baby room.
 Or maybe the thought of writing at home, where you also eat and sleep, sickens you, and you need to get the heck outta there.
 If creating a kick-ass writing space in your living quarters just isn’t an option, become a mobile writer.
-The most obvious way to do that is to pack up your most essential writing gear (laptop, pen, paper) and hunker down at a library, nearby coffee shop, or park.
+The most obvious way to do that is to pack up your most essential writing gear (laptop, pen, paper) and hunker down at a library, coffee shop, or park.
 As Whitney suggests, taking yourself on a writing lunch can be exactly the change of scenery you need to generate new ideas.

 But before you leave home, prepare to optimize your public writing digs as much as you can: